 - Advocacy Before Incarcerating Agencies.
 Directly engage with the systems that provide services to incarcerated children, including the Texas Department of Criminal Justice, Texas Department of Juvenile Justice, and other state and county agencies, to assure minimum standards of care are provided to all incarcerated children.

-Training and Support for Defenders
+Defender Training and Support

 - Raising the Standard of Defense Delivery.
-Setting the standard of excellence in the defense of children and providing support to juvenile defenders , so that they too can raise the overall quality of juvenile defense in the state.
+Setting the standard of excellence in the defense of children and providing support to juvenile defenders, so that they too can raise the overall quality of juvenile defense in the state.

-- Expanding the pipeline of juveniel defenders.
+- Expanding the pipeline of juvenile defenders.
 Developing and implementing a robust intern training program for social workers and law students to assist in juvenile sentencing case review growing the pipeline of experienced attorneys and social workers in this field.

 - Increasing the use of trained mitigation investigators.
 Continuing our efforts to create a rigorous mitigation investigations unit specializing in youth developmental behavior.